 - Help patients learn about image enhancement

 “My goal is to ease the process a patient with breast health issues encounters, from diagnosis to survivorship.
 I aim to promote consistent care and coordination each step of the patient's journey by offering advocacy, education and support to the patient and their family.
-I will work with the physicians at Cookeville Regional Medical Center, and surrounding areas, to ensure the patient has everything they need throughout this process.” - Amy Ellis, RN, Breast Health Nurse Navigator
+I will work with the physicians at Cookeville Regional Medical Center, and surrounding areas, to ensure the patient has everything they need throughout this process.” - Amy Ayers, RN, Breast Health Nurse Navigator

 Cookeville Regional Medical Center has expanded its nurse navigator program to help patients diagnosed with lung cancer.
 The lung nurse navigator is a personal resource for both the patient and the family.